Multiscale Vision Transformers meet Bipartite Matching for efficient single-stage Action Localization

 Herein, we observe that neither the backbone nor the decoder are necessary to achieve a good accuracy-speed tradeoff, and we follow the recent advances in Open-Vocabulary Object Detection(OWL-ViT~\cite{minderer2022simple}) to motivate our approach.
 OWL-ViT introduces a CLIP vision transformer encoder with the last pooling layer removed.
 Instead of pooling the output tokens to form a visual embedding to be mapped into the text embeddings as in the standard CLIP image-text matching, each of the output embeddings is forwarded to a small head consisting of a bounding box MLP and a class linear projection.
-This way, the $\tilde{L} = h \times w$ output tokens from the vision encoder are treated as independent output pairs $<\hat{\bf b},\, p(\hat{\bf a})>$.
+This way, the $\tilde{L} = h \times w$ output tokens from the vision encoder are treated as independent output pairs $\langle \hat{\bf b},\, p(\hat{\bf a}) \rangle$.
 These pairs are matched to the ground truth using DETR's bipartite matching loss.
 In OWL-ViT, the image patches play the role of the object queries.

-To adapt OWL-ViT to the domain of Action Localization, we first note that Multi-scale Vision Transformers are a natural pool of spatio-temporal output embeddings that can be one-to-one matched to triplets $< \hat{\bf b}, p(\alpha), p(\hat{\bf a})>$.
-As we demonstrate in \cref{ssec:mvit1}, a simple MViTv2 architecture trained with bipartite matching achieves higher accuracy than the same MViTv2 trained for Action Localization using external bounding boxes.
-Notably, our approach does not add additional complexity to the backbone, given that the heads are simple MLPs.
+To adapt OWL-ViT to the domain of Action Localization, we first note that Multi-scale Vision Transformers are a natural pool of spatio-temporal output embeddings that can be one-to-one matched to triplets $\langle \hat{\bf b}, p(\alpha), p(\hat{\bf a}) \rangle$.
+As we demonstrate in \cref{ssec:mvit1}, a simple MViTv2-S architecture trained with bipartite matching achieves higher accuracy than the same MViTv2-S trained for Action Localization using external bounding boxes.
+Notably, our approach, which we coin \textbf{Bipartite-Matching Vision Transformer}, or \textbf{BMViT}, does not add additional complexity to the backbone, given that the heads are simple MLPs.